sitegeist/conventional/README.md

 * Creates `package.json` (if it already exists, it provides instructions to change it => https://www.npmjs.com/package/diff)
    * requires conventional
    * registers commands (build, watch...)
-* Creates `webpack.config.js` (if it already exists, it provides instructions to change it => https://www.npmjs.com/package/diff)
+* Optionally creates `webpack.config.js` (if it already exists, it provides instructions to change it => https://www.npmjs.com/package/diff)
    * reads input/output and settings from conventional configuration file
    * provides method to obtain current prefix